What Are Essential Oils?

 There is some debate amongst aromatherapists regarding the safe use of essential oils internally.
 However, in 1996 Michel Vanhove-Geert Devlieghere spoke at the First Australasian Aromatherapy Conference: "The anxiety about internal use of essential oils is due to a lack of knowledge."
 It is his contention that ingestion of essential oils may, in some circumstances, be safer, or more desirable, than topical application.

-Compared to the vast number of essential oils available, there are relatively few that are possibly not suitable to be taken internally, and there is controversy over that list.
+Compared to the vast number of essential oils available, there are relatively few that are possibly not suitable to be taken internally.
 When an oil has produced negative reactions, it's possible that they were of inferior quality or not used within safe parameters.